-Our ESG strategy has three pillars: (i) to integrate ESG values into our investment processes; (ii) to over time engage with our portfolio companies and, in limited circumstances, where appropriate, help them to develop relevant ESG strategies; (iii) and to publicly report high-level summary data on our active ownership activities, in addition to our annual public reporting requirements as PRI and TFCD signatories.
+Our ESG strategy has three pillars: (i) to integrate ESG values into our investment processes; (ii) to engage with our portfolio companies over time and, in limited circumstances where appropriate, help them to develop relevant ESG strategies; (iii) to publicly report high-level summary data on our active ownership activities, in addition to our annual public reporting requirements as PRI and TCFD signatories.

 We consider engagement to be an important element of our investment activities.
-Our investment team often meets with company management as part of our research process.
+Our investment team regularly meets with company management as part of our research process.
 The meetings provide our analysts and portfolio managers with insight into management quality, business drivers, and the long-term objectives of the companies.
-In addition, these meetings allow our investment team to assess a company's risk exposure to ESG factors and the company's management of such exposure to protect shareholder value.
+In addition, these meetings allow our investment team to assess a company's risk exposure to ESG factors as well as management's commitment to enhance shareholder value.